 [Updated August 8, 2013.]

-- Toss the sauce together with the cooked pasta and serve immediately.
+- Toss the sauce together with cooked linguine or other pasta and serve immediately.